gvwilson/sensibleadventures/nardica/nardica.md

 Iffy hung on when her aunt would have let go.
 "Was he---was he someone special?"

-Her aunt froze.
-Iffy opened her mouth to say never mind, it was none of her business, but before she could,
-Aunt Naggie whispered,
-"Yeah, he was."
-She kissed the top of Iffy's head.
+Aunt Naggie kissed the top of Iffy's head.
-"Everyone's special,
-but he was extra special.
+"Yeah, he was.
 In a lot o' ways."
 She laughed shakily.
-"Prob'ly best if we don't talk about it in front o' Jack."
+"Prob'ly best if we don't talk about that in front o' Jack, aright?"

 "'Course not,"
 Iffy agreed hastily.
+"But---why'd he---you know.
-"I just---why'd he do it?
+Why'd he do it?"
-Why'd he---you know."
+*Why did he think he had to keep you safe?* she added in her head.
+*Why do you know people who would do something like that?
+Why didn't I know you did?*

+"Lotta people were dependin' on him,"
+Aunt Naggie said distantly,
-Aunt Naggie heaved a sigh and turned back to her vegetables.
+straightening up and turning back to her cooking.
-"He had a lot o' people countin' on 'im for a lot o' things.
-I guess he wanted to keep 'em all safe, an' scramblin' himself was---was just---"
+"I guess this was the only way he could keep 'em all safe."

-"It's aright, auntie, it's aright,"
-Iffy said,
-knowing it was a lie.
-"It's aright."

 Uncle Jack complained that their was too much curry in the stir fry and that the noodles were overcooked.